gitlabhq/gitlab-runner/docs/install/osx.md

    NOTE: **Note:**
    When you build iOS or macOS applications on macOS, use [the shell executor](../executors/shell.md).
-   The runner operates as the user who is logged in on your machine.
-It does not run in a container.
    The build and tests run as the identity of the logged-in user, directly on the build host.
+   It does not run in a container.
 This is less secure than using container executors.
 For more information, see the [security implications documentation](../security/index.md#usage-of-shell-executor) for additional detail on what to keep in mind in this scenario.